What does Computing look like at High Ercall?

 How do we review learning in Computing?

 We assess children’s work in computing by making informal judgements and giving verbal feedback as we observe them during lessons.
-Teachers use mind maps and online quizzes to assess understanding each lesson and build a picture of each unit of work in computing, enabling them to see progress in skills and vocabulary.
+Teachers use mind maps and quizzes to assess understanding each lesson and build a picture of each unit of work in computing, enabling them to see progress in skills and vocabulary.
 An assessment is recorded in the pupils’ end of year report.
 Learning is reviewed through pupil conferencing and feedback to staff.
 Governors, senior management, the subject lead and class teachers are responsible and play a role in measuring the impact of Computing at High Ercall.